LookOutYourWindows/user-interface/README.md

 - You can use GPU to create images faster, but it still requires a lot of GPU memories.

 ## Rooms for improvement
-- Use the server GPU to create the image instead of the local GPU.

 - Select the resolution of the generated images.

 - Make candidate images to pick the favorite one.